Home/ Sessions/ Text

 Debrief

 Reflection frame — human, machine, system, ethics, pedagogy.
-Share one evidence-based claim and one question.
+Ask whose definition of “better” entered the signal, then share one evidence-based claim and one question.

 § D · Discussion prompts